Plota updates

 Every application page now shows a Planning Authority Score for the council handling it.
 It's a single number out of 10 that tells you how the council actually performs - not what they claim, but what the government data shows.

-The score is calculated from official MHCLG data covering all 277 English planning authorities.
+The score is calculated from the most recent MHCLG PS2 dataset, which covers every English local planning authority.
 We rank each council on three factors:

 • Approval rate - what percentage of householder applications get approved